 Become a green thumb

 A cool side effect of living life more sustainably is it often means more dollar savings in the long run as well.
 Growing your own fruit and vegetables is a great way to save at the checkout and save on waste.
-Having access to fresh fruit and veggies means that you can pick what you need as you go, and you won't end up with excess food you don't need.
+You can pick what you need as you go, and you won't end up with excess food you don't need.

 Get started with a veggie garden

-- Pick a spot for your veggie garden – you're looking for somewhere that gets a decent amount of sun and has decent soil quality.
-If you don't want to dig straight into the ground your local hardware store will have plenty of options for planter boxes.
+- Pick a spot for your veggie garden.
+You're looking for somewhere that gets a decent amount of sun and has decent soil quality.
+Don't want to dig straight into the ground?
+Your local hardware store will have plenty of options for planter boxes.

-- Maintain your garden – make sure you're watering your garden regularly and keeping an eye out for any little pests.
+- Maintain your garden.
+Make sure you water your garden regularly and keep an eye out for any little pests.

 Feed the tribe